Migliorino Ubaldini: Fort of the castle hill

 Master John Hamilton of Milnburn began building a rampart and blockhouse in February 1547, recorded as casting the "foussys" or ditches on Castle Hill, and reported by James Stewart of Cardonald.

 While the English were fortifying Haddington, in March 1548 Ubaldini was working to strengthen Edinburgh Castle.
 A lodging was found in the Royal Mile for the "Italiane devisar of the forte of the castle hill"."
 Ubaldini commenced the construction of a renaissance style trace italienne fortification in front of the castle on the present esplanade.
 Some of the timber and stone used was obtained from the woods and house of Alexander Crichton of Brunstane who had sided with England.
 His friend and ally Ninian Cockburn vowed the new work would never be finished, writing, "yon neu blak hous quhilk will nocht cum abof the erde."

 An account for building the new fort at Edinburgh Castle from January 1547 to 19 July 1550 amounts to £6,377 Scots.
 There had been a French contribution of at least £4070 Scots for the work.

 The triangular blockhouse became known as the Spur.
 The Imperial envoy Mathieu Strick noted in July 1551 that the completed Spur was decorated with the arms of France.
-Ubaldini went on to design works at Dunbar Castle in September which were demolished in 1567, and perhaps at Stirling Castle where there are remains of a similar work, called the 'French Spur,' still French insignia.
+Ubaldini went on to design works at Dunbar Castle in September which were demolished in 1567, and perhaps at Stirling Castle where there are remains of a similar work, called the 'French Spur,' with carved French insignia.

 Mary of Guise strengthened the Spur in April 1560 with "a flank to be made on the side of the gate de l’Esperon."

 She held a parley at the "fore blockhouse at the first gate of the castle" before the commencement of the siege of Leith with the English commander James Croft.
 According to John Knox she watched the fighting at Leith from the "foir wall" of the Castle on 7 May 1560 and commented that the bodies of English soldiers on the walls of Leith were the "fairest tapestry that ever I saw".